AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/text.md

 ![Basic tab](/help/adaptive-forms/assets/text_properties.png)

 -   **Name** - You can identify a form component easily with its unique name both in the form and in the rule editor, but the name must not contain spaces or special characters.
-- **Allow Rich Text for Title** - This feature enables users to format titles using options like bold, italic, font styles, colors, and alignment, enhancing visual presentation and customization.
+- **Allow Rich Text for Title** - This features enables users to format plain text titles, incorporating features like bold, italic, underlined text, various fonts, font sizes, colors, and additional option to enhance visual presentation and customization.
 It offers greater flexibility and creative control in making titles stand out within documents, websites, or applications.
     Upon selecting the checkbox for **Allow Rich Text for Title** , formatting options become visible to style the component's title.
 To access all available formatting options, you can click on the ![Fullscreen icon](/help/adaptive-forms/assets/fullscreen-icon.png) tab.

      ![Rich text support](/help/adaptive-forms/assets/richtext-support-title.png)